 A diamond girdle can be bruted or polished.
-Modern diamonds usually have girdles small facets giving them better transparency and stronger brilliance.
+Modern diamonds usually have girdles with small facets giving them better transparency and stronger brilliance.
 Step-cut diamonds usually have polished girdles that are not faceted.

 Bruted girdles were typically left on old cuts before girdle faceting became common.
-Counterintuitively the bruted girdles are better at masking the diamond tint, which means that once such stone is repolished and facets are added, the stone might drop a grade or two in color.
+Counterintuitively the bruted girdles are better at masking the diamond tint, which means that once such a stone is repolished and facets are added, the stone might drop a grade or two in color.
 However, they tend to absorb dirt and oils, requiring periodic cleaning.

 - Extremely Thin: May be prone to chipping or breaking unless properly set

 - Very Thin: Typically a very good cut grade in diamonds

 - Thin, Medium: The most desirable girdle thickness